-That is, two of the contributions are handled with emphasis.
-Theory provides values for contributions of interconnection and calculation separately.
-Fortunately, the public database TOP500~\cite{Top500:2016} also provides data measured under conditions greatly similar to measuring the 'net' interconnection contribution.
-Of course, the measured data reflect the sum contributions of all components.
-However, as will be shown below, in the total contribution, those mentioned contributions dominate, and all but the contribution from networking are (nearly) unchanged, so the \textit{difference} of measured $\alpha$ can be directly compared to \textit{difference} of the corresponding sum of calculated $\alpha$ values, although here only qualitative agreement can be expected.
+That is, we must handle two of the contributions with emphasis.
+The theory provides values for contributions of interconnection and calculation separately.
+Fortunately, the public database TOP500~\cite{TOP500} also provides data measured under conditions considerably similar to measure the 'net' interconnection contribution.
+Of course, the measured data reflect the sum of contributions of all components.
+However, as will be shown below, in the total contribution, those mentioned contributions dominate, and all but the contribution from networking are (nearly) unchanged, so the \textit{difference} of measured $\alpha$ can be directly compared to the \textit{difference} of the corresponding sum of calculated $\alpha$ values, although here only qualitative agreement can be expected.